emmajanedrews/base-template/_posts/2018-01-24-looking-to-switch-careers-or-companies-join-our-team.md

 As you may know, MacIntosh Realty recently branched out and rebranded as an independent brokerage, so our structure has changed considerably.
 It’s quite different from most other real estate firms.

-We’ve worked hard to come up with **a commission structure that we feel is more favorable than any other in our market.**We consider it a win-win, and we would love the opportunity to share it with you.<br><br>If you’re currently a real estate agent and are interested in exploring a change, or if you’re a new agent and would like to discuss what we have to offer, **we look forward to hearing from you soon.**
+We’ve worked hard to come up with **a commission structure that we feel is more favorable than any other in our market.&nbsp;**We consider it a win-win, and we would love the opportunity to share it with you.<br><br>If you’re currently a real estate agent and are interested in exploring a change, or if you’re a new agent and would like to discuss what we have to offer, **we look forward to hearing from you soon.**

 Have a great, successful 2018!